AU-CS-499-Spring-2020/sustainability-website/Journal.md

 	Added explanation text for calculator
 Whole group -
 	Had a practice presentation over Zoom for the presentation the next day

+April 8 -
+Ben - Emailed Facilities for details about recycling locations.
+Got a response saying they'd compile and provide the list in a couple days.

 April 10-
 Eric - Implemented all the JS
 	Changed "Recycling" text boxes to check boxes
 	Removed unnecessary "zip code" text box

+April 11-
+Ben - Linked map markers to div elements containing specific location info.
+Removed buttons in right column.
+	Added tool tip to each map marker containing location name.